kspalaiologos/xpar/README.md

 ## Roadmap

-- Need to implement the parallel variant.
-- Speed up 3D interlacing.
+- Speed up the sharded variant via parallelism or BLAS.
 - Should probably not pad to the full interlacing block size.

 ## Repository management